Spot Testing

 How does it work & what will you do?

 Before using any methods, I will drop adhesive two fingers away from the outer corner of the eye.
-After 10 mins and the product has not reacted to the skin I will
+After 10 minutes, if the product has not reacted to the skin, I will

-use the methods down below.
+use the methods below.
 There are two methods for spot testing.
-I recommend you do both.
+I recommend you do both

-In the first method, I will apply a small amount of glue to just two to three eyelashes at the outer corners of each eye and make sure you allow 24 hours to see if any reaction was caused.
-If nothing occurs, you are ready!
+I will attach the eyelashes at the outer corners of each eye (about 10 lashes).
+Please allow a minimum of 24 hours to see if any reaction was caused.
+If nothing occurs, you are ready.

 Using a micro brush, your lash artist will apply a small amount of each solution in the crook of your elbow.
 Solution residue is wiped off and is left for 24 hours.
 Monitor for any irritation (itchiness, redness, burning) on the skin.
 If irritation occurs, we can not proceed with the treatment, and you must seek medical advice if irritation continues